lokianer/InstagramDiscordPoster/README.md

 - python-dotenv
 - A Discord Bot Token
 - An Instagram Account
-- The old_url.txt file is needed for the script to work.
+- The old_post.json file is needed for the script to work.
 It has to be in the same directory as the script.
-It cannot be empty, that is why I added a String.
+Modify the file to your needs.

 ## Installation
 1. Install Python 3.10 or higher